bansailboat/nebula-classifier/README.md

 ## More Details, Please

-At a high level, nebulae can classified among 6 major categories:
+At a high level, nebulae can be classified among 6 major categories:
 - Dark: So dense that it blocks emitted light from objects behind it
 - Emission/H II regions: Emit spectral line radiation from excited/ionized gas
 - Reflection: Reflect large amounts of light from nearby stars